-The quantitative analysis included the following steps: (1) mapping of the economic, innovation and scientific potential of the Serbian regions and (2) mapping of the innovative and creative potential of the economy.
+The quantitative analysis included the following steps:

 Following the completion of mapping of the economic, innovation and scientific potential of the Republic of Serbia by a team of experts from the Fraunhofer ISI Institute in Karlsruhe, with the support of the JRC and the analytical team in the Republic of Serbia (December 2017), mapping of innovation and creativity potential implied a complementary analysis (December 2018) aimed at supplementing the previous analysis with new indicators exclusively related to innovation programs and identifying creative potential not covered by the previous report.
 In the text below, the key findings of the quantitative studies are presented.